silicon-roundabout-ventures/roundabout-ventures-dashboard/README.md

 The component library is organized into:

-- `common/`: Layout, navigation, and shared components
+- `layouts/`: Layout, navigation, and shared components
-- `dashboard/`: Data visualization and metrics displays
+- `sections/`: Page sections and data visualizations
+- `widgets/`: Reusable UI components and processing elements
-- `ui/`: Basic interface elements built with shadcn-ui
+- `parts/`: Basic interface elements

 Extend these components by following the established patterns and TypeScript interfaces.